LauraForde/Problems-For-CA/README.md

 1. Write, from scratch, a function in Racket that uses a brute-force algorithm that takes a single positive interger and return true if the number is a prime and false otherwise.
 Call the function *decide-prime*.

-2. Write, from scratch, a function in Racket that takes a positive integer n0 as input and returns a list by recursively applying the following operation, starting with the input number.
+2. Write, from scratch, a function in Racket that takes a positive integer as input and returns a list by recursively applying the following operation, starting with the input number.
+The recursion should end when the number becomes 1.
+Call the function *collatz-list*, which should return a list whose first element is n0, the second is n1 etc.
+* If the number is odd, multiply by three and add one
+* If the number is even, divide the number two

+3. Write, from scratch, two functions in Racket.
+The first is called **lcycle**.
+It takes a list as input and returns the list cyclically shifted one place to the left.
+The second is called **rcycle**, and it shifts the list cyclically shifted one place to the right.